bunkat/wordfind/Readme.md

     </script>

-## Installation

-    _wordfind.js_ is a standalone javascript file, simply add to your project.

 ## Options

 _Wordfind_ supports an options object when creating new puzzles.
-The options object supports the following optional properties.
+The options object supports the following properties.

 #### height

 The desired number of rows in the puzzle.
 Will automatically be increased if a valid puzzle cannot be found with specified number of rows.
 Specifying a reasonable `height` will improve performance when creating puzzles.

 Defaults to the minimum number of rows needed to create a valid puzzle.

 #### width

 The desired number of columns in the puzzle.
 Will automatically be increased if a valid puzzle cannot be found with specified number of columns.
 Specifying a reasonable `width` will improve performance when creating puzzles.

 Defaults to the minimum number of columns needed to create a valid puzzle.

 #### orientations

 An array containing the names of the word orientations that should be used when creating the puzzle.
 The list of valid orientations can be found by calling `wordfind.validOrientations`.

 By default they include:

     horizontal
     horizontalBack